amiradmin/QuickCRM/README.md

 Login with your user which you made then you will be redirected to the training panel.

-## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b main`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin main
-5. Submit a pull request :D

 Verify the deployment by navigating to your server address in your preferred browser.